- The light of the body.

-Psalms 119:18 Open thou mine eyes, that I may behold wondrous things out of thy law.
+Psalm 119:18 Open thou mine eyes, that I may behold wondrous things out of thy law.

-Psalms 119:37 Turn away mine eyes from beholding vanity; and quicken thou me in thy way.
+Psalm 119:37 Turn away mine eyes from beholding vanity; and quicken thou me in thy way.

 - (Anointing with eyesalve,) of healing by the Spirit.